akka/akka/akka-docs/disabled/clustering.rst

 ``send`` methods take the following parameters:
   - ``f`` -- the function you want to be invoked on the remote nodes in the cluster
   - ``arg`` -- the argument to the function (not all of them have this parameter)
-  - ``replicationFactor`` -- the replication factor defining the number of nodes you want the function to be sent and invoked on
+  - ``nrOfInstances`` -- the replication factor defining the number of nodes you want the function to be sent and invoked on

 You can currently send these function types to the cluster:
   - ``Function0[Unit]`` -- takes no arguments and returns nothing